 What Does This Mean For You?

-What this means is that if you have real comedy talent and can learn to professionally develop and deliver a stand-up comedy routine that capitalizes on your talent right from the start…
+What this means is that if you have real comedy talent and can learn to professionally develop and deliver a stand-up comedy routine that capitalizes on your natural talent right from the start…

 It relatively easy to eclipse those who are merely trying to “write jokes” and recite them on stage, expecting to generate big audience laughs.

 Comedy club owners, managers, talent buyers and agents pay attention to those who can generate big audience laughs consistently.

 And it’s pretty easy to stick out like a sore thumb among so many who can’t seem to “figure it out” if you actually know what you are doing and professionally prepare to deliver your stand-up comedy material like a pro.